 From the moment it started operating, Asturias Airport dealt with international traffic via a customs office in Avilés.

-During this first stage, Asturias Airport already had a runway measuring 2,200 metres in length, and with a width of 45 metres, as well as a 17,000 square metre aircraft parking platform linked to the runway via a perpendicular taxiway.
+During this first stage, Asturias Airport already had a runway measuring 2,200 metres in length, and with a width of 45 metres, as well as a 17,000 square metre aircraft apron linked to the runway via a perpendicular taxiway.

 The passenger terminal building covered an area of 2,600 square metres and, opposite it, there was an apron with a capacity of 150 spaces.